jcomellas/getopt/README.markdown

   - ``ArgSpec``: data type and optional default value the argument will be converted to.
   - ``Help``: help message that is shown for the option when ``usage/2`` is called.

-The second parameter holds the list of arguments as passed to the ``main/1`` function in escripts. e.g.
+e.g.

      {port, $p, "port", {integer, 5432}, "Database server port"}

+The second parameter receives the list of arguments as passed to the ``main/1`` function in escripts or the unparsed command line as a string.

 If the function is successful parsing the command line arguments it will return a tuple containing the parsed options and the non-option arguments.
 The options